 - Place 2.5 cups of oats in a food processor and blend/pulse until they reach a rough, flour like consistency.

-- Combine pumpkin puree, eggs, honey, milk, maple syrup and vanilla.
+Combine pumpkin puree, eggs, maple syrup, milk, and vanilla.
 Mix to combine.

 Add both ground and unground oats to wet ingredients and allow to sit for 10-20 minutes (this allows the oats to soak and soften).